ovh/docs/pages/web_cloud/email_and_collaborative_solutions/microsoft_exchange/feature_shared_account/guide.en-gb.md

 > [!primary]
 >
-> The space available for creating a shared account depends on the number of accounts subscribed to your platform.
-Each Exchange account subscribed to your platform unblocks 5 GB for shared accounts.
+> The space available for creating a shared account depends on the number of accounts subscribed on your platform.
+Each Exchange account subscribed on your platform unblocks 5 GB for shared accounts.
 >
 > **example:**
 >